National Main Street Accreditation

 - Provide realistic goals and a tangible incentive for local Main Street programs that do not yet meet the criteria for national recognition.

-Receiving National Main Street Program status is a prestigious designation.
-While every designated local Main Street program can work toward accreditation, not every Main Street program receives it.
-Main Street coordinating programs evaluate their local programs every year and submit their eligible programs to the Main Street Center.
+Receiving Main Street America status is a prestigious designation.
+While every affiliate local Main Street program can work toward accreditation, not every Main Street program receives it.
+Main Street coordinating programs evaluate their local programs every year and submit their eligible programs to the National Main Street Center.
 We annually release our list of accredited programs.
 Because the Center works with our coordinating partners to determine accreditation status, only local programs affiliated with a coordinating program are eligible.